 Bone broth provides the amino acids needed for collagen production.
 Collagen keeps the skin smooth, firm and reduces wrinkles.
 Heather of Mommypotamus quotes a study on mice where one group was exposed to sunlight (increasing time and intensity) and another group was exposed to sunlight (same way) but received supplemental gelatin.
 In her words:

 When results were measured, “mice exposed to the light without the gelatin had a 53% average decrease in the collagen content of their skin, compared to the mice that received no ultraviolet light exposure at all.
 Astonishingly, the mice that were exposed to the light, but also fed gelatin had no collagen decrease at all.
-They actually had an average collagen increase of 17%.” (source, original study, emphasis mine)
+They actually had an average collagen increase of 17%.” (source, emphasis mine)

 The gelatin in bone broth also helps strengthen hair and nails and speed their growth.

 Broth is an excellent source of several essential amino acids that are often difficult to get from diet alone:

 - Proline: A precursor for hydroxyproline, which the body uses to make collagen, proline helps the body break down proteins and helps improve skin elasticity and smoothness (and avoiding wrinkles).
 It is often recommended for its benefits to the heart, including keeping arteries from stiffening.

 - Glycine: Necessary for DNA and RNA synthesis and digestive health.
 It is used for the production of glutathione, for blood sugar regulation and digestion (though bile salt regulation).
 Dr. Sarah Ballantyne, “Glycine also enhances muscle repair/growth by increasing levels of creatine and regulating Human Growth Hormone secretion from the pituitary gland.”